Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 At a late stage of the project development, BDD and TDD were introduced and found to be beneficial.
-For further development of the project, BDD and TDD should be used from the outset to minimize errors, focus on goals and save development time.
+For further development of the project, BDD and TDD should be used from the outset to minimize errors, focus on goals, and save development time.

 # Bibliography